 Some of the run-off glaze will cook into little crispy bits on the baking sheet and my husband and I will fight each other to grab those bits for our own plates.

-If you’re not feeling how deep, dark the glaze gets, you can always remove the meatloaf from the oven halfway through the cook time and brush the glaze on then.
+If you’re not feeling how deep, dark the glaze gets, you can always remove this vegetable meatloaf from the oven halfway through the cook time and brush the glaze on then.
 I’ve done that before when I actually forgot to put the glaze on in the beginning (the horror), and of course it was still delicious.
 I’m just partial to it the first way. 🙂

 How long to cook meatloaf?